alexellis/awesome-baremetal/README.md

 * [netboot.xyz](https://netboot.xyz) - "a way to PXE boot various operating system installers or utilities from one place within the BIOS without the need of having to go retrieve the media to run the tool."
 * [pixiecore](https://github.com/danderson/netboot/tree/master/pixiecore) "Pixiecore is an tool to manage network booting of machines" by Dave Anderson
 * [plundr](https://github.com/plunder-app/plunder) - "Plunder is a single-binary server that is all designed in order to make the provisioning of servers, platforms and applications easier." - with ClusterAPI support
+* [RackHD](https://rackhd.readthedocs.io/en/latest/) - "a technology stack for enabling automated hardware management and orchestration through cohesive APIs.
+It serves as an abstraction layer between other management layers and the underlying, vendor-specific physical hardware."
 * [Talos Systems](https://www.talos-systems.com/blog/building-arges-part-one-a-new-tool-for-datacenter-management/) - "A New Tool for Kubernetes Bare Metal" - with ClusterAPI support
 * [Tinkerbell](https://tinkerbell.org) - "Tinkerbell is a bare metal provisioning engine.
 It’s built and maintained with love by the team at Packet."